stebaker92/chrome-debug-button/readme.md

 ## Event lifecycle

-- JavaScript is injected on page load of any URLs specified in the manifest.json
+- `phoenix.js` is injected on page load of any URLs specified in the manifest.json - so that we can collect the console history
 - When clicking the 'bug button', our `chrome.pageAction.onClicked` gets triggered in `background.js` and sends a `RequestConsoleHistory` event to the users window (i.e. Phoenix)
 - The code we've injected into phoenix (see `phoenix.js`) receives this event & sends a new event: `SendConsoleHistory` with the console history we gathered by overridding the console object using a plugin: [console-history](https://github.com/lesander/console.history/).
 - The content_script receives the `SendConsoleHistory` event and passes the event along to our chrome background process (see `background.js`)